thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Step 4.
 Configure alarm rules

-We will use the [alarm rules](/docs/user-guide/device-profiles/#alarm-rules) feature to raise alarm when the temperature reading is greater than 25 degrees.
+We will use the [alarm rules](/docs/user-guide/device-profiles/#alarm-rules) feature to raise the alarm when the temperature reading is greater than 25 degrees.
 For this purpose, we should edit the device profile and add a new alarm rule.
 The "My New Device" is using the "Default" device profile.
 We recommend creating dedicated [device profiles](/docs/user-guide/device-profiles/) for each corresponding device type but will skip this step for simplicity.